Side Show (film)

 Side Show is a 1931 American pre-Code musical comedy drama film directed by Roy Del Ruth and starring Winnie Lightner, Charles Butterworth, Evalyn Knapp and Donald Cook.
 It was produced and released by Warner Bros.
+Pictures.
 The film was based on a story by William K. Wells.
 Although it was planned and filmed as a full-scale musical, most of the songs were cut from the film before release due to the public tiring of musicals.

 Plot

-Pat (Winnie Lightner) does everything she can to keep the struggling Colonel Gowdy Big City Shows traveling circus afloat, despite an alcoholic though well-meaning Colonel Gowdy (Guy Kibbee) and disgruntled unpaid workers.
+Pat does everything she can to keep the struggling Colonel Gowdy Big City Shows traveling circus afloat, despite an alcoholic though well-meaning Colonel Gowdy and disgruntled unpaid workers.
 She sings and dances, and even does a high dive into a shallow pool of water when the "Great Santini" quits just before a performance.
-One of her few comforts is her love for barker Joe Palmer (Donald Cook).
+One of her few comforts is her love for barker Joe Palmer.
 He, however, seems less enthused about the relationship and regularly takes money from her.
-To add to her troubles, her younger sister Irene (Evalyn Knapp), whom she is having educated to become a lady, visits her during school vacation and wants to stay with the circus.
+To add to her troubles, her younger sister Irene, whom she is having educated to become a lady, visits her during school vacation and wants to stay with the circus.

-Irene and Tom fall in love.
-When Pat finds out, she sends Irene back to school, fires Tom, and tells Gowdy she is quitting the circus.
-Tom and Irene come to their senses, and Tom asks Pat to marry him.
+Irene and Joe fall in love.
+When Pat finds out, she sends Irene back to school, fires Joe, and tells Gowdy she is quitting the circus.
+Joe and Irene come to their senses, and Joe asks Pat to marry him.